NiklasTeich/pico-minify/README.md

 ## Usage

-Copy the `pico_minify.php` file to the Pico plugins folder `plugins`.
+Copy the `PicoMinify.php` file to the Pico plugins folder `plugins`.
 All additional configurations are optional.

 ## Configuration